Learn Branding in 21 Days

 In this Content Creation and Marketing course, you will practically learn how to create content that engages, sells and converts for your business or personal brand.

-Content creation and marketing is a must-understood for any business owner, personal brand or professional who wants to build an understand and achieve profitable goals.
+Content creation and marketing is a must-understood for any business owner, personal brand or professional who wants to build, understand and achieve profitable goals.

 The Content Creation and Marketing Course by the Orifunke Lawal Academy is a 6-week intensive and practical instructor-led course for small business owners and personal brands looking to learn to create and use content to advance their brands.